MattSurabian/DuckHunt-JS/README.md

 directory.
 The package.json file included in this repo helps npm install all the necessary node module dependencies.
 Make your edits to the code and run `gulp`.
 The default gulp task will lint the javascript, concatenate, and minify it into the build directory.

-TODO:
-Implement new weapons (like a shotgun)
-Clean up graphics (some sprites have artifacts)